Retail Digital Transformation: How To Leverage Tech Innovation Wisely

 Eventually, the first release of your production-ready solution is just the beginning of a long success story, where you will be involving new adopters, evolving and marketing your solution, gradually taking it to new levels.
 At this moment, you will have a dedicated team that perfectly knows your product.
 The same team will be able to develop it further in accordance with the needs of adopters—which is especially crucial for B2B products—and your own ever-changing business environment.

 Retail innovation through emerging technologies is inherently transformative.
+For example, retail demand forecasting driven by machine learning and data science become a mainstream trend.
 To avoid doing more harm than good, you need to have a solid plan in place.
 Partners need to be lined up to ensure that the underlying systems will be there to support a large ecosystem when the time comes to launch.
 By leaning on expert advice and listening to feedback from employees and consumers, you can turn your dreams of innovation into transformative change.

 About the Author